dotnet/designs/accepted/install-locations.md

 There is not installer for this scenario, these installs are produced by simply copying the right directory structure into a custom location.

-If the muxer (`dotnet`) is used then it must be invoked directly from the private install location (it's not registered on `PATH` in any way).
+If the muxer (`dotnet`) is used then it must be invoked directly from the private install location (private install location is not registered in the `PATH` unless explicitly modified by the user).
 If other hosts are used then the private install location must be specified in environment variable:
 * `DOTNET_ROOT`
 * `DOTNET_ROOT(x86)` for 32-bit process running on 64-bit Windows.